Are you sure?

 Wage Rate

 Apprentice wage increases with skill and experience.
-Fully qualified workers average $18.00 per hour and up, plus overtime.
+Fully qualified workers earn an average of $27.00-$35.00 per hour.

 Self-Rating